breakpoint-works/breakpoint-works.github.io/content/projects/wasp.md

 <!--more-->

-Confidential project involving the evaluation of multiple **WASP technologies**.
+Confidential project involving the evaluation of multiple **WASP technologies**, as part of [Juan Yacht Design Team](https://www.juanyachtdesign.com/).

 The scope included: